 Boyd’s jumble of repertoire is extraordinary.
 He works variously with observed and imagined landscape; his pictorial space can be surreal, stylised, or conventional.
 Just when he seems to be heading in one direction, he diverts off into another, and then doubles back.
 The waterhole, central Australia, 1954 is close to Nolan in colour (but much better in composition), akin to Drysdale in sensibility and presages Tucker’s drought series.
 It’s a seriously good painting.
 This cannot be said for many of Boyd’s narrative landscapes in this exhibition, which became the larger focus of his work.
 Weighty with either foundational human anxieties, or contemporary social inequities, their quality varies widely.
 The expulsion (1947-48), a large oil and tempura work, depicts the angel driving Adam and Eve from the garden of Eden.
 The impossibility of either finding or making paradise on earth could have been moralistic or terrifying.
 Boyd paints it like a child’s story – the figures are naïve, the angel clumsy, almost comical.
 A melancholic longing pervades the image.

 Commentary throughout this exhibition presents Boyd as a somewhat tortured soul.
 Perhaps he was, but it is not in these works.
 The mood of his paintings is ingenuous.
-Comparisons to Goya are completely without foundation.
+Comparisons to Goya (in the wall texts of the exhibition) are completely without foundation.

 Moving to London in 1959, Boyd’s first exhibition held at Zwemmer gallery, was predominantly his Bride series.
 Based on Aboriginal and white relations in the outback in the 1950s, these works are not represented here which is a serious limitation of the show.
 Instead we have the Nebuchadnezzar paintings, begun in London from 1966.
 These are said to have been a response to the Vietnam war and wall texts here also link them to his father’s epilepsy and unusual parental celibacy arrangements.
 Whatever the origin, there is a sense of powerlessness and futility in some of them.
 Others are over-sized and jarringly unsuccessful.
 Nebuchadnezzar on fire falling over a waterfall (1968-69) pushes the naïve style past its limit.
 A flaming frog like figure catapults through a pastel yellow, blue and pink sky over a sketchy gorge.
 It is hard to sense what Boyd is trying to communicate.
 His whimsical melancholy descends into farce.